-A key finding is that 90% of Chesterfield's demand, rising to 91% in 2028, is retained at Chesterfield sports halls.
-In short, nine out of ten visits to Chesterfield's sports halls are by local residents.
-So there are accessible sports hall locations and sports halls with sufficient supply to meet demand.

-Car travel is the dominant travel mode to access sports halls, with 74% of all visits by car in both years.
-Between 1-10 sports halls are accessible from all areas of Chesterfield based on car travel.
-Residents in around 40% of the land area of the borough have access to between 10-20 sports halls based on car travel and the location of venues - very high accessibility.

-Around 60% of the land area of Chesterfield is within the walk to catchment area of a sports hall.
-This is important given 17% of all visits to sports halls are by walkers.

-Unmet demand from lack of access and demand located outside the walk to catchment area of a sports hall is not an issue.
+- 1.57 A key finding is that 90% of Chesterfield's demand, rising to 91% in 2028, is retained at Chesterfield sports halls.
+Nine out of ten visits to Chesterfield's sports halls are by local residents.
+There are accessible sports hall locations and sports halls with sufficient supply to meet demand. - 1.58 Car travel is the dominant travel mode to access sports halls, with 74% of all visits by car in both years.
+Between 1 10 sports halls are accessible from all areas of Chesterfield based on car travel.
+Residents in around 40% of the land area of the borough have access to between 10 20 sports halls based on car travel and the location of venues very high accessibility. - 1.59 Around 60% of the land area of Chesterfield is within the walk to catchment area of a sports hall.
+This is important given 17% of all visits to sports halls are by people walking. - 1.60 Unmet demand from lack of access and demand located outside the walk to catchment area of a sports hall is not an issue.
 It equates to 2 badminton courts in both years.
-Given there are 42 badminton courts at 9 sites available for public use in Chesterfield this is not significant.

-The location of the Queens Park Sports Centre is well placed to serve as the borough wide centre.
-Any alternative location would not provide better accessibility for residents.

-There are several school venues close to the Queens Park Sports Centre.
-Given the overall surplus of sports hall supply over demand and the high accessibility to venues, then there could be a question as to whether the current scale of community use is required at all these venues (see findings under availability).

-The new Queens Park Sports Centre is going to be an 8 court sports hall and so it has 33% more capacity than the existing venue.

-Only 9% of Chesterfield's demand for sports halls is exported.
+Given there are 42 badminton courts at 9 sites available for public use in Chesterfield this is not significant. - 1.61 The location of the Queen's Park Sports Centre is well placed to serve as the borough wide centre.
+Any alternative location would not provide better accessibility for residents. - 1.62 There are several school venues close to the Queens Park Sports Centre.
+Given the overall surplus of sports hall supply over demand and the high accessibility to venues, then there could be a question as to whether the current scale of community use is required at all these venues (see findings under Availability). - 1.63 The new Queens Park Centre is going to be an 8 court sports hall and so it has 33% more capacity than the existing venue. - 1.64 Only 9% of Chesterfield's demand for sports halls is exported.
 This is around 420 visits and primarily to Bolsover and North East Derbyshire.
 The quantity and pattern of exports shows little change from 2013 to 2028.